thumbnail

 Countries with Most Nobel Laureates per Capita

-Name the countries that have won the most Nobel Prizes relative to the size of their population.
+Name the countries that have won the most Nobel Prizes relative to the size of their current population.

 Quiz by camus